-Mr Bailey said publishing the report without the legal checks sets a worrying precedent and he asked MPs not to do so using their parliamentary privilege.
+The FCA said publishing the report without the legal checks sets a worrying precedent and asked MPs not to do so using their parliamentary privilege.

-The FCA is also conducting a further investigation into RBS, which Mr Bailey described as "well advanced" and weeks away from a conclusion. - 7th February 2018 Sky News
+The FCA is also conducting a further investigation into RBS, which the FCA described as "well advanced" and weeks away from a conclusion. - 7th February 2018 Sky News

 He said this negatively impacted Carillion's liquidity by between £2m and £20m.
 RBS, he added, insisted that this revised arrangement "would be in place until support from [the Government] had been agreed and that the terms of this support would determine whether other uncommitted facilities with RBS would be withdrawn".

-RBS is not the only lender to Carillion singled out in Mr Cochrane's witness statement.
+RBS is not the only lender to Carillion singled out in the witness statement.
 Santander UK, another member of the committee of Carillion's biggest lenders, caused panic among the lending syndicate on 21 December by writing to the construction giant's suppliers notifying them of immediate changes to an Early Payment Facility (EPF) with the bank.
-"The company relied upon that EPF in order to assist it making payments to its suppliers," Mr Cochrane said. - 16th January 2018 - Sky News
+"The company relied upon that EPF in order to assist it making payments to its suppliers," the witness said. - 16th January 2018 - Sky News

 Carillion was left with just £29m before going bankrupt - Carillion was in talks with the government since October as part of a desperate bid to stave off collapse, according to the chief executive.
 Keith Cochrane says the construction giant was left with just £29m in cash by the time it went bust on Monday.